European Facility For Airborne Research

 - Development of Algorithm Theoretical Basis Document (ATBD) and Detailed Processing Model (DPM) for improved HSI processing using ALS and improved ALS processing using HSI;

-- 9 out of an expected 14 tools have been prototyped, tested and developed by the HYLIGHT working group.
-The remaining 5 HYLIGHT tools are in different levels of development.
+- 13 out of an expected 14 tools have been prototyped, tested and developed by the HYLIGHT working group.
 To access the tools, click here;

-- Chapter dedicated to HYLIGHT currently under development to be added as supplementary online material to the EUFAR Handbook before the end of 2016;
+- Chapter dedicated to HYLIGHT has been finalised and submitted to the European Commission.
+This chapter will be made available as supplementary online material to the EUFAR Handbook;

 TGOE - Traceability in Gas-phase Observations in EUFAR